Buckets Breakdown Report Overview

-- The Marketing Performance (Buckets Breakdown) report enables you to calculate weighted CPA/ROAS against marketing placements for new and existing users.
+- The Buckets Breakdown report enables you to calculate CPA/ROAS against marketing placements at all levels of granularity for new and existing users.

 - For a given time frame, it shows all marketing spend and conversions mapped back to each marketing placement

 This report should be leveraged for enhanced analysis and reporting outside of the Attribution Report view.

 Examples of when to use this report:

 - Comparing New vs. Repeat customer performance

 - Comparing performance by Tactic, Audience, or Creative all at once

 Primary Use Cases

 The primary use cases for leveraging the Buckets Breakdown include: